-The original copy of the preliminary outline of the dissertation proposal must be typed on twenty-pound bond paper and the other five copies are to be reproduced on twenty-pound bond paper.
+The original copy of the dissertation proposal must be typed on twenty-pound bond paper and the other five copies are to be reproduced on twenty-pound bond paper.

 The original copy of the proposal for the written report of the Specialist Degree Practicum must be typed on twenty-pound bond paper and the other three copies are to be reproduced on twenty-pound bond paper.